 Sour Patch Kids as we know and love today were introduced in the American market in the 1980s.
 Before they got their name, they were called Mars Men, and rumor has it they got the new name to cash in on the Cabbage Patch Kids craze of the ‘80s.
 Beyond these wild treats, Willy Wonka candies such as Runts and Nerds were also hugely popular.
 In general, fruity flavors carried over from the ‘70s to the ‘80s with popular candies like Ring Pops and Skittles making their debut.

 Though technically introduced in the mid-1980s, out-of-control AirHeads were an iconic candy for ‘90s kids.
-Other playful favorites followed suit, with Baby Bottle Pops, Push Pops and Bubble Gum Jugs all being rare but coveted on Halloween.
+Other playful favorites followed suit, with Baby Bottle Pops, Push Pops and Bubble Jugs all being rare but coveted scores on Halloween.
 And who can forget the super-sour WarHeads?
 Try not to pucker when eating one of those.

-More From The Daily Meal:
+More from The Daily Meal: